ofZach/ofDocs/chapter6.md

 Let's jump to the code.
 For that we are going make what it's call a **mesh** (ofMesh).
 Meshes are this pact of information of vertexes, how to arrange them and it relation to where to mount the texture on top of them.

 I know, it sound complex.
 But the good news it's that all this is empower by the GPU card and will be manufacture by it.
 This engineers that work on Graphics Cards provide them with his own memory.
 This memory it's dirtily attached to a lot of mini-micro-processors that run in parallel on super fast speed.
 Each one of this micro-processors only take care on the positioning of one vertex and one fragment of image.
-It's like having a big army of little ants that are really dum.
+It's like having a big army of little ants that are really dumm.
 The power of this army it's related to his number and the fact that each one do only one thing in parallel to the other one.
 But all respect the same time table.
 First all are going to process the vertex, then how they are going to linked this vertex and finally how the are going to mount and process the fragments of images store in the GPU memory.

 // IMAGE HERE

 This is what is call GPU Pipeline.
 You know what's the best of it?
 It could be re-programmed!
-Just like a lot of Arduinos you could reprogram the firmware of this ants to treat vertex, geometris or fragments on a different way.
+Just like a lot of Arduinos you could reprogram the firmware of this ants to treat vertex, geometrics or fragments on a different way.
 That's what it's call replace the defaults shaders.
 But we are not going to go so far on this chapter.

 Let's start making a simple mesh.
 And play with it.